-Coach: At what point in the ISD process would one start to storyboard?
+At what point in the learning design process would one start to storyboard?

-Connie: Yes!
-If you are part of a development team, the storyboard specifies what the graphic designer will create, what the illustrator will draw, what the narrator will say and the interactions that the programmer will produce.
+Yes!
+If you are part of a development team, the storyboard specifies what the visuals will include, what the narrator will say and the interactions that the programmer will produce.
 The storyboard is usually reviewed by the subject matter expert and your client.
 It’s the central document of eLearning development.

-Coach: Before we get into the specifics, is there just one way to create a storyboard?
+Is there one standard way to create a storyboard?

-- Create a template in Word (in landscape mode) and let each page represent one screen.
+- Create a storyboard template in Word (in landscape mode) and let each page represent one screen.

-- Create a template in PowerPoint and let each slide represent one screen.
+- Design a storyboard template in PowerPoint and let each slide represent one screen.

-- Create a template in a commercial storyboarding application.
+- Use a storyboard template from a commercial storyboarding application.
 There are many of these.

-- For the rapid development approach, begin writing the course directly in the authoring tool, such as Captivate or PowerPoint (for Articulate and others).
-In both Captivate and PowerPoint, you can write the script and other notes in the Notes section below the slide.
+- For the rapid development approach, begin writing the course directly in the authoring tool, such as Storyline, Captivate, or any of the other hundred tools.
+In some tools, you can write the script and other notes in the Notes section below the slide.
 This integrates storyboarding with actual development.

-Connie: Create an area for the storyboard title.
+Create an area for the storyboard title.
 Then create the following labeled boxes or regions in your template: 1) a box to represent the screen number in your numbering scheme, 2) a box to represent the screen itself, meaning the visual components of the course, 3) an area for the on-screen text (this can be combined with #2, 4) an area for the audio, 5) an area for the interactions and 6) an area to describe branching.
 Some people add an area for miscellaneous notes, learning objectives and also for reviewer comments.
-Here’s a storyboard template you can modify to fit your needs.

 - Title Area: Add the unit, module, lesson or topic name.